UUoocl/Transparent-Google-Slides/README.md

 This is an Electron Fiddle app that removes the background from a Published Google Slide show.
 ## New features
+**Control slides by raising a hand**
+Raise your right hand to go to the next slide.
+Raise your left hand to go to the previous slide.
+The [MediaPipe](https://developers.google.com/mediapipe) machine learning javascript library tracks the presenters pose.

  **Teleprompter slide notes**.
 Your slide notes scroll, like a teleprompter.
 ![image](https://github.com/UUoocl/Transparent-Google-Slides/assets/99063397/49959c88-9bd9-4865-8de3-d101856ee812)